ashvardanian/StringZilla/README.md

 The API is a three-call streaming state — `sz_sha256_state_init`, `sz_sha256_state_update`, `sz_sha256_state_digest` — so arbitrarily long inputs can be absorbed in chunks without buffering the whole message.
 Each backend is also exposed under its own suffix, like `sz_sha256_state_update_neonsha`, for the same manual-dispatch reasons as the rest of the library.

+Digesting one message is a serial dependency chain — 32 dependent `SHA256RNDS2` at 4 cycles each — so no wider instruction set can accelerate it, and the SHA-NI path already sits within 15% of that hardware floor.
+Independent messages are a different story: they compress in parallel lanes, sixteen at a time on AVX-512 and eight on AVX2, which is what `sz_sha256_multistate_update` exposes.
+That lane-parallel form roughly doubles single-message SHA-NI throughput, and on an AVX-512 CPU without SHA-NI it is about ten times the scalar path.

 ### AES-256 Encryption

 Most cipher libraries are built for a socket: a stream arrives in order, gets authenticated, and is consumed once.